 Between the inside and outside steel faces is 100% fill polyurethane insulation, providing up to 18 R-value as well as superior blocking of street noise to make your home easier on the ears as well.

-Along the base of the door’s lower section is newest Raynor weatherstripping with superior flexibility to conform to imperfections in the garage floor and to provide a tight seal against the frame.
+Along the base of the door’s lower section is the newest Raynor weatherstripping with superior flexibility to conform to imperfections in the garage floor and to provide a tight seal against the frame.
 No gaps, no fear!

 A new door also comes with greater operating safety, adding further to a healthy and worry-free home environment for your family.
 A professional Raynor garage door technician is trained to install doors with these and other key safety checkpoints in mind.
 All of these installation practices contribute to operating safety as well as to a tight seal for air quality.